xmimi/unifs/README.md

 # unifs

-A proof-of-concept project to mount multiple filesystem in a server-client, with permission and attibute managed by a database system.
+A proof-of-concept project to mount multiple filesystem in a server-client architecture, with permission and attibute managed by a database system.

 #Server side